wp-plugins/rvg-optimize-database/readme.txt

 * WP Admin Panel &raquo; Settings &raquo; Optimize DB Options'.
 There you can define the maximum number of - most recent - revisions you want to keep per post or page and some more options.

 = How do I run this plugin? =
 * WP Admin Panel &raquo; Tools &raquo; Optimize Database.
 Then click the 'Start Optimization'-button.
-Et voila!
+* Click the 'Optimize DB (1 click)' link in the Admin Bar (if enabled)

 = Why do I see 'Table does not support optimize, doing recreate + analyze instead' while optimizing my database? =
 * That is because the table type of that table is not 'MyISAM'